minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Quantitative Analysis
 * Unitary results:
   * Our best remediated EBM model produced an AUC of **0.7804** after employing sevral post-processing techniques such as removing outliers and sensitivity analysis to economic recession conditions.
-This AUC was also achieved when ensuring a minimum Adverse Impact Ratio (AIR) of 0.8.
+This AUC was also achieved while ensuring a minimum Adverse Impact Ratio (AIR) of 0.8.
   * Best training/validation AUC (pre-remediation): **0.8247**
 * Intersectional results:
   * Among the models explored (EBM, Ensemble, GBM, MGBM, and GLM), we found that the EBM model produced the greatest fidelity to the true outcomes, while maintaining the highest standards of fairness.
 We compared not only the AUC results to evaluate the models independently but also cross-validated over a number of evaluation metrics such as ACC, AUC, LogLoss, F1, and MSE.
 Once we determined the superiority of the EBM class model, we selected it as the best model and continued on to remediation techniques.